 He's helping Castanon let people know about the dangers of knotweed.

 "It's a lot easier preventing than eradicating the weed," said McGlade.
 "We raise awareness about cleaning your boat, because that's an easy way to spread invasive species."

-He also suggests cleaning your clothes and vehicle after you're in an area with the invasive plan, since the seeds can blow to another area to create a new patch.
+He also suggests cleaning clothes and vehicles after being in an area with the invasive plant, since the seeds can blow to another area and create a new patch.

 Popular in News

 1 2013 reading now 'He got away with everything': Woman says court cared more about abuser's future than her safety

 - 2 720 reading now Location, location, location: How your health-care coverage is linked to where you live in Canada